flower-mdy-geo/app-in-myanmar/README.md

        We would like to express our grateful thank to all teachers at University of Computer Studies (Mandalay) for their helpful advice.

+                                                                          Abstract

+     This is the processes of our internship program during the internship period for four months.
+We need to create account such as github, heroku and firebase.
+We also use gitbash software.

+         In the end, there is a briefing about the internship project that was assigned during the required internship to me.